in-person in west asheville · virtual across NC

 The first few minutes are usually about making sure you're comfortable and oriented.
 I'll introduce myself, confirm a few logistical things (like session length and fees), and check in about how you're feeling walking in.

 It's completely normal to feel awkward at first.
 Most people do.
 Some clients jump right in; others need a few minutes to warm up.
-Both are fine, and there's genuinely no wrong way to start.
+Both are fine, and there's no wrong way to start.

 I'm not here to interrogate you or make you prove you "need" therapy.
 I'm here to listen and figure out how we can work together.